pyCGM2/Doc/content/NexusQualisys/Vicon Apps/howto/_index.en.md

 | EMG15         | None              | None    |
 | EMG16         | None              | None    |

-If your session does not match with this configuration, you can place the  `emg.settings` file into your data folder, then amend it
+If your session does not match with this configuration, you can place the  `emg.settings` file into your data folder, then amend it.

+Do it manually or through the command
  * open a miniconda prompt
- * activate your python virtual environment `activate pycgm39`
- * change your current dicectory to target the data folder
+ * change your current directory to target the data folder
- * run the command `pyCGM2.exe GLOBAL LocalSettings -e ` or `pyCGM2.exe GLOBAL LocalSettings --emg `
+ * run the command `pycgm2.exe SETTINGS Edit -e ` or `pycgm2.exe SETTINGS Edit --emg `

 For instance, if your emg 1 and 2 are placed on the gluteus medius rather than the rectus femoris, open the `emg.settings` and edit the section